Luis Adrian Rios

 When Do Firms Learn By Hiring?
 How Complexity Moderates the Value of New Knowledge

-Computational modeling reveals a counterintuitive mechanism of inertia: firms with high internal fit face greater difficulty absorbing external knowledge due to a persistent structural resistance between incumbent employees and new hires — independent of cognitive or social constraints.
+Computational modeling reveals a mechanism of inertia: firms with high internal fit may face greater difficulty absorbing external knowledge because new hires disrupt tightly matched internal routines, even absent cognitive or social barriers.
+The value of hiring is realized dynamically rather than at the moment of acquisition.

 SMJ